RandomInternetPreson/Lucid_Autonomy/README.md

 ![image](https://github.com/user-attachments/assets/79aea1fd-719b-49ec-acb0-75283afb99ad)

    - **Monitor Index**: Select the monitor to capture.
 Change default in code if you are having issues.
    - **Text Queries**: Enter comma-separated text queries for object detection.
 Do not allow for spaces before or after commas.
 This is the query that is going be sent to the OWLv2 Model.
 This model has a very interesting prompting style that has a lot of potential.
-For example adding "x" without the qutoes, in the list of text queires and a low threahold value of 0.1 will find all the close window Xs, similarily searcing for "speech bubble" with a low threashold value of 0.1 will find all of the reply icons on a reddit page.
+For example adding "x" without the qutoes, in the list of text queires and a low threahold value of 0.1 will find all the close window Xs, similarily searcing for "speech bubble" with a low threshold value of 0.1 will find all of the reply icons on a reddit page.
+     * It should be noted however, that decreasing the threshold increases the number of UI elements seen by the owl model which will slow things down.

 ![image](https://github.com/user-attachments/assets/cbacbfde-bbf9-454f-aa15-ed5ffefcccc6)